ankur-tiwari/php-crud-with-login/README.md

 ## PHP Crud with Login

+CRUD is an acronym for Create, Read, Update, and Delete.
+CRUD operations are basic data manipulation for database.
+We've already learned how to perform create (i.e. insert), read (i.e. select), update and delete operations in previous chapters.
+In this tutorial we'll create a simple PHP application to perform all these operations on a MySQL database table at one place.

 ## Installation
 1. Take a clone using `git clone https://github.com/ankur-tiwari/php-crud-with-login.git`
 2. Copy all the files inside your htdoc or www directory inside xamp or wamp folder